glasgowneuro/attys-plot/README.md

 attys-scope (Desktop) or AttysScope (Android) and the [Attys](http://www.attys.tech).

-`attys-plot.py` first loads the raw unfiltered data.
+First load the raw unfiltered data.
 Then select the filter functions such as low, high or bandstop filters and plot the results.